lisphp/lisphp/README.markdown

 Lisphp
 ======

 Lisphp is a Lisp dialect written in PHP.
-It purposes to be embedded in web applications to be distributed or web services and so implements sandbox environment for security issues and multiple environment instances.
+It was created to be embedded in web services or to be distributed within web applications.
+For that reason, it implements sandbox environment for security issues and multiple environment instances.

 Standalone command line interface
 ---------------------------------

 There is `lis.php`, a standalone command line interface.
-It takes a parameter, a program filename to execute.
+It can take one parameter, the filename of the lisphp program to be executed.

     $ php lis.php program.lisphp

-You can run programs in sandbox with an option `-s`.
+You can run the program in sandbox with the option `-s`.

     $ php lis.php -s program.lisphp